-When selecting a VM associated with this service monitor, only VMs monitored in up.time via vSync will appear in the Single System list.
+When selecting a VM associated with this service monitor, only VMs monitored in Uptime Infrastructure Monitor via vSync will appear in the Single System list.

-- 4. In the main VM Instance Power State Settings section, in the Powered On sub-section, do the following: - In the Set Status to drop-down box, indicate what the monitor's up.time state will be when the VM's state is "powered on". - From the list, select which (if any) Alert Profiles are triggered when the host enters a powered-on state. - From the list select which (if any) Action Profiles will be triggered when the host enters a powered-on state. - 5.
-In the Powered Off sub-section, do the following: - In the Set Status to drop-down box, indicate what the monitor's up.time state will be when the VM's state is "powered off". - · From the list, select which (if any) Alert Profiles are triggered when the host enters a powered-off state. - From the list select which (if any) Action Profiles will be triggered when the host enters a powered-off state. - 6.
-In the Suspended sub-section, do the following: - In the Set Status to drop-down box, indicate what the monitor's up.time state will be when the VM's state is "suspended". - From the list, select which (if any) Alert Profiles are triggered when the host enters a suspended state. - From the list select which (if any) Action Profiles will be triggered when the host enters a suspended state. - 7.
-Complete the following settings: - Timing Settings (see Adding Monitor Timing Settings Information for more information) - Monitoring Period settings (see Monitor Timing Settings for more information) - 8.
+In the main VM Instance Power State Settings section, in the Powered On sub-section, do the following:

+- 1. In the Set Status to drop-down box, indicate what the monitor's Uptime Infrastructure Monitor state will be when the VM's state is "powered on". - 2.
+From the list, select which (if any) Alert Profiles are triggered when the host enters a powered-on state. - 3.
+From the list select which (if any) Action Profiles will be triggered when the host enters a powered-on state.

+In the Powered Off sub-section, do the following:

+- 1. In the Set Status to drop-down box, indicate what the monitor's Uptime Infrastructure Monitor state will be when the VM's state is "powered off". - 2.
+From the list, select which (if any) Alert Profiles are triggered when the host enters a powered-off state. - 3.
+From the list select which (if any) Action Profiles will be triggered when the host enters a powered-off state.

+In the Suspended sub-section, do the following:

+- 1. In the Set Status to drop-down box, indicate what the monitor's Uptime Infrastructure Monitor state will be when the VM's state is "suspended". - 2.
+From the list, select which (if any) Alert Profiles are triggered when the host enters a suspended state. - 3.
+From the list select which (if any) Action Profiles will be triggered when the host enters a suspended state.

+Complete the following settings:

+- 1. Timing Settings (see Adding Monitor Timing Settings Information for more information) - 2.
+Monitoring Period settings (see Monitor Timing Settings for more information)

 Click Finish.